 When mediators fail to fulfill their case management duties, court staff may have to step in to gather information and correct problems, thus taking time away from their other administrative responsibilities.
-It is a measure of how important the case management duty assigned to mediators is in that MSC Rule 6.B (4) says: "Mediators who fail to report as required pursuant to this rule shall be subject to the contempt power of the Court and sanctions."
+It is a measure of how important the case management duty assigned to mediators is in that MSC Rule 6(b)(4)d says: "A mediator who fails to report as required by this rule shall be subject to the contempt power of the Court and sanctions."